1Jamie/shape_slayer/docs/card-system-design-spec.md

 - When drawing from `drawPile`, quality is rolled based on current room distribution **AND mastery level**
 - Quality is capped by mastery level - cards can only appear at quality bands you've unlocked
 - Same card type can be drawn multiple times with different qualities (within mastery limits)
+- **All cards drawn from deck must be tagged with `origin: 'deck'`** - This marks them as permanent deck cards that will reshuffle
 - **Example**:
-  - Precision at mastery 0: Draw 1 → Precision (White only, mastery 0 caps it)
+  - Precision at mastery 0: Draw 1 → Precision (White only, mastery 0 caps it) with `origin: 'deck'`
-  - Precision at mastery 1: Draw 2 → Precision (White or Green, rolled using room 1 distribution, but blue/purple/orange not possible)
+  - Precision at mastery 1: Draw 2 → Precision (White or Green, rolled using room 1 distribution, but blue/purple/orange not possible) with `origin: 'deck'`
-  - Precision at mastery 2: Room 5 clear → Precision (White/Green/Blue possible, rolled using room 5 distribution, but purple/orange not possible)
+  - Precision at mastery 2: Room 5 clear → Precision (White/Green/Blue possible, rolled using room 5 distribution, but purple/orange not possible) with `origin: 'deck'`

 **Picked-Up Cards (During Run)**:
 - Cards picked up during run (from room clears) **ADD to hand** (if space available)
+- **All picked-up cards must be tagged with `origin: 'found'`** - This marks them as temporary cards that will NOT reshuffle
 - **Picked-up cards do NOT enter the draw pile** - They exist only in hand until discarded
-- When discarded, picked-up cards enter `discard` pile
+- When discarded, picked-up cards enter `discard` pile (with `origin: 'found'` preserved)
+- **When discard pile reshuffles into draw pile**:
+  - Cards with `origin: 'deck'` **DO reshuffle back** into draw pile (permanent deck cards)
-- **When discard pile reshuffles into draw pile**: Picked-up cards **DO NOT reshuffle back** - They are removed from circulation after being discarded
+  - Cards with `origin: 'found'` **DO NOT reshuffle back** - They are permanently removed from circulation after being discarded
-- **Exception**: Cards originally from deck that were discarded DO reshuffle back into draw pile

 **Card Lifecycle Example**:
 1. Deck has "3x Precision" (card type, not specific instances), Precision is mastery 2 (white/green/blue unlocked)
-2. Draw Precision (White) → enters hand (rolled white from room 1 distribution, within mastery 2 limits)
+2. Draw Precision (White) → enters hand with `origin: 'deck'` (rolled white from room 1 distribution, within mastery 2 limits)
-3. Draw Precision (Green) → enters hand (rolled green from room 1 distribution, within mastery 2 limits)
+3. Draw Precision (Green) → enters hand with `origin: 'deck'` (rolled green from room 1 distribution, within mastery 2 limits)
-4. Room 5: Precision (Blue) drops on ground → picked up → enters hand (rolled blue from room 5 distribution, within mastery 2 limits - purple/orange not possible)
+4. Room 5: Precision (Blue) drops on ground → picked up → enters hand with `origin: 'found'` (rolled blue from room 5 distribution, within mastery 2 limits - purple/orange not possible)
-5. Hand now has: Precision (White), Precision (Green), Precision (Blue)
+5. Hand now has: Precision (White, origin: 'deck'), Precision (Green, origin: 'deck'), Precision (Blue, origin: 'found')
-6. If Precision (Blue) is discarded → enters discard pile
+6. If Precision (Blue) is discarded → enters discard pile with `origin: 'found'` preserved
-7. When discard reshuffles → Precision (White) and Precision (Green) reshuffle (they were from deck), but Precision (Blue) does NOT (it was picked up)
+7. When discard reshuffles → Precision (White) and Precision (Green) reshuffle (they have `origin: 'deck'`), but Precision (Blue) does NOT (it has `origin: 'found'` and is permanently removed)

 **Why This Matters**:
 - Picked-up cards are temporary bonuses - they don't persist through deck cycles